UDOOboard/X86II-Docs/docs/10_Serial_Libraries/index.md

 Serial Libraries Communication Samples for [UDOO Board](https://www.udoo.org)

-These example’s scripts are meant to demonstrate how to implement a uni\bidirectional communication between an Arduino sketch (running on the Arduino&trade; 101 Intel&reg; Curie&trade; embedded) and a binary application on the Braswell processor running Linux.
+These example’s scripts are meant to demonstrate how to implement a uni\bidirectional communication between an Arduino sketch (running on the Arduino&trade; Leonardo ATmega32U4 embedded) and a binary application on the Braswell processor running Linux.

 The Arduino sketch will remain the same no matter which programming language you’ll use to develop the binary on Linux.